Tobin Heath: New York Fury (2012)

 With the folding of WPS in 2012, Heath joined New York Fury of the WPSL Elite League.
 At the start of the season, she was recovering from an ankle injury.
-Afterwards, she played one game with New York Fury and was later called to the national team.
+Afterwards, she played one game with New York Fury.

 Paris Saint-Germain (2013–2014)

-In 2013, Heath signed a six-month contract with Paris Saint-Germain (PSG) in the top-tier French league, Division 1 Féminine until the end of the season on May 23, 2013.
+In 2013, Heath signed a six-month contract with Paris Saint-Germain (PSG) in the top-tier French league, Division 1 Féminine, until the end of the season on May 23, 2013.
 She scored five goals in the twelve appearances she made for the club.
-Her six-month spell was referred as her education, from the Portland Thorns FC website.
+Her six-month spell was referred as her education on the Portland Thorns FC website.

-Heath returned to PSG from Portland Thorns FC in September 2013 until June 2014, after she had a sore right foot in the 2013 NWSL Championship.
+Heath returned to PSG from the Portland Thorns in September 2013 until June 2014, after she had a sore right foot in the 2013 NWSL Championship.
 During her second spell with the club, she made seven appearances without scoring.

 Portland Thorns FC (2013–2020)

-The newly established National Women's Soccer League (NWSL) announced on January 11, 2013 that Heath was one of the seven players allocated to the Portland Thorns FC for their initial roster as part of the NWSL Player Allocation.
+The newly established National Women's Soccer League (NWSL) announced on January 11, 2013, that Heath was one of the seven players allocated to the Portland Thorns FC for their initial roster as part of the NWSL Player Allocation.
 After completing the season with Paris-Saint Germain, she joined the Thorns in July 2013, helping them attain a third-place finish in the NWSL.
-The Thorns won the 2013 NWSL Championship after defeating the Western New York Flash 2–0, with Heath scoring the game-winning goal from a direct free kick.
-She was voted as the Most Valuable Player (MVP) of the championship game.
+The Thorns won the 2013 NWSL Championship after defeating the Western New York Flash 2–0, with Heath scoring the game-winning goal from a direct free kick; she later revealed that she had a broken foot during this game.
+She was voted the Most Valuable Player (MVP) of the championship game.

-During the beginning of the 2016 NWSL season, Heath notched five assists in five games – two of them in a 2–1 victory over the Orlando Pride, and earned the title of NWSL Player of the Month for April.
-She also scored her first goal of the 2016 season against the Washington Spirit, which was voted NWSL goal of the week by fans.
+During the beginning of the 2016 NWSL season, Heath notched five assists in five games – two of them in a 2–1 victory over the Orlando Pride – and earned the title of NWSL Player of the Month for April.
+She scored her first goal of the 2016 season against the Washington Spirit, one voted NWSL goal of the week by fans.
 She was also named NWSL Player of the Week for week 6.
 Heath notched her 10th assist of the season in Portland's final game against Sky Blue FC, breaking the NWSL's previous record of 9 assists by a single player in one regular season.
-She was named as the team's captain when Christine Sinclair was injured during the season.
+The record still stands.
+She was named the team's captain when Christine Sinclair was injured during the season.